Take Five Scholars Program FAQ

 Any student who has completed at least one semester at the University, has at least one full semester left at the University, and has been officially accepted into a major may apply.
 Additionally, all full-time students in The College or the Eastman School of Music are eligible to apply in any year except during the second semester of their senior year(i.e. their final semester).

 What is the Application Timetable?
-Where Can I Get an Application?
+How do I Apply?

-There are two important deadlines each semester: The Program Recommender Agreement Form is due approximately one month prior to the deadline for the Take 5 Application.
-Dates are subject to change according to each calendar year (i.e. weekend deadlines), but generally the application deadlines are as follows:
+There are TWO REQUIRED DEADLINES each semester: The Program Recommender Agreement Form is due approximately one month prior to the deadline for the Take 5 Application and recommendation letters.
+Dates are subject to change according to the calendar year (i.e. when November 1 falls on a weekend), but generally the application deadlines are as follows: